guokr/neuseg/README.md

 neuseg
 ======

-A experimental Chinese word segmentation tool based on vector model and neurual networks
+An experimental Chinese word segmentation tool based on vector model and neurual networks